Gautam-Balachandran/Robot_Learning_Homework_4/README.md

 		pip install -U scikit-learn

-	   or can be installedin Conda using the command
+	   or can be installed in Conda using the command

 		conda install scikit-learn